A Guide to Contract Manufacturing in Vietnam

 - Proximity to China, enabling easy access to components and raw materials

-- Strong presence of foreign-invested enterprises (Samsung, LG, Foxconn): The region is home to major manufacturing operations from Samsung, LG, Foxconn, and Luxshare, making it Vietnam’s top FDI destination for high-tech manufacturing.
-Samsung alone has invested over $23.2 billion in its Vietnamese operations, most of which are in the north.
+- Strong presence of foreign-invested enterprises like LG, Foxconn, and Samsung (which has invested over $23.2 billion in its Vietnamese operations, mostly in the country’s northern region).

-This region is ideal for assembly-heavy products, electronics, and multi-component builds requiring tight supply chain integration.
+North Vietnam is ideal for assembly-heavy products, electronics, and multi-component builds that require tight supply chain integration.

 Central Vietnam (Da Nang, Quang Nam, Hue)

-- Lower labor costs: Wages in central provinces like Da Nang and Quang Nam are approximately 10–15% lower than in industrialized northern or southern zones, making this region attractive for labor-intensive or price-sensitive projects.
+- Lower labor costs, with wages in central provinces like Da Nang and Quang Nam sitting approximately 10–15% lower than those in the industrialized northern or southern zones.

-- Proactive government incentives: Provincial governments offer tax breaks, land lease discounts, and streamlined licensing processes to attract manufacturing businesses and FDI.
+- Proactive government incentives, such as tax breaks, land lease discounts, and streamlined licensing processes.

-It’s a good fit for companies looking for cost-effective manufacturing in early stages, especially for simpler assemblies or expansion beyond saturated zones.
+The central region is a good fit for companies looking for cost-effective manufacturing in early stages (especially for simpler assemblies) or those wishing to expand outside the more saturated zones.

 South Vietnam (Ho Chi Minh City, Binh Duong, Dong Nai)

-The south remains the most diverse and industrially mature region.
+The south of Vietnam remains the country’s most diverse and industrially mature region.

-- Sector diversity: The south is a hub for textiles, garments, plastic injection molding, footwear, and packaging, as well as high-volume consumer goods across both domestic and export markets.
+- Sector diversity, with the south serving as a hub for textiles, garments, plastic injection molding, footwear, and packaging, as well as high-volume consumer goods across both domestic and export markets.

-- Robust logistics infrastructure: Ho Chi Minh City’s Tan Son Nhat International Airport and major ports such as Cat Lai (handling over 5 million TEUs annually) support high throughput and international trade.
+- Robust logistics infrastructure, withHCMC’s Ho Chi Minh City’s Tan Son Nhat International Airport and major ports such as Cat Lai (which handles over 5 million TEUs annually) to support high throughput and international trade.

-- Dense supplier ecosystems: Long-established industrial zones like VSIP, Amata, and Long Duc offer mature ecosystems and quick access to tooling, components, and third-party services.
+- Dense supplier ecosystems, with long-established industrial zones like VSIP, Amata, and Long Duc offering mature ecosystems and quick access to tooling, components, and third-party services.

 Regional Infrastructure Differences and Logistics Considerations